SparkyTruck/deepmd-jax/README.md

 Future considerations:
 - [ ] Enhanced sampling. (v0.3)

 This project is in active development, and if you encounter any issues, please feel free to contact me or open an issue on the GitHub page.
+You are also welcome to make custom modifications and pull requests.
 Have fun! 🚀